Todmorden: Landmarks

+Todmorden is home to many churches and chapels that serve the town and surrounding villages/hamlets.
+One notable church is the Grade I listed Todmorden Unitarian Church.
+Its spire is the tallest landmark in the town and surrounding area due to being on a hill.
+It continues to serve as a religious and civic centre.
+Other churches include the Central Methodist Church, St Joseph's Roman Catholic Church, Roomfield Baptist Church and St Mary's Church.

 Centre Vale Park in Todmorden is the setting for several pieces of local art, including tree carvings by the sculptor John Adamson, and an iconic bandstand.
 The bandstand is unique in construction and is designed in an arc shape because this gives it better acoustics.
 It opened in 1914, and in July 2019 was condemned to be demolished by Calderdale Borough Council.
 A campaign by local activists resulted in the bandstand being granted grade II listed status by Historic England in January 2020, and in March 2022 funding was accepted by Calderdale Council for a project to improve Centre Vale Park, including the bandstand.
 Also in the park are the reconstructed remains of Centre Vale Mansion, next to Todmorden War Memorial in the Garden of Remembrance, and nearby there is a sculpture of a dog.
 This was sculpted by local sculptor David Wynne in 2005, and was cast in steel at the local Todmorden foundry Weir Minerals.
 It was donated to the park by the sculptor and the foundry, but installation was delayed for several years due to the extensive flood alleviation works.
 In 2011, the dog was featured on an episode of Derren Brown's The Experiments.
 Brown spread a rumour that the dog was lucky; it then gained a reputation for bringing luck to anyone that touched it.
 During the First World War the mansion was used as a military hospital.
 Centre Vale Park has hosted a parkrun since 9 March 2019.

 The 120 ft Stoodley Pike monument (built 1814 and rebuilt in 1854) stands atop the 1300 ft hill of the same name.
 It commemorates the defeat of Napoleon and the surrender of Paris.
 It is a prominent feature of Todmorden's moors, and is a landmark on the Pennine Way.